Aberdeen stays conservative in Asia, despite earnings slowdown

 Earnings per share on average across Aberdeen's Asian equity portfolio had risen only around 5 percent, the slowest pace in more than a decade and lower than the 8-to-9-percent growth the fund had anticipated, Young told the summit, held at the Reuters office in Singapore.

-"This year, the outlook is one of anaemic economic growth and anaemic earnings growth.
+"This year, the outlook is one of anemic economic growth and anemic earnings growth.
 Asia is better than other parts of the world but by historic standards it is still pretty awful," he said.

 Aberdeen's $100 billion-plus Asia-Pacific equity portfolio was focused on companies with strong balance sheets and management, with 40 percent of the investments concentrated in stocks listed in Singapore and Hong Kong, Young said.

-Aberdeen's largest equity holding in Asia is Samsung Electronics.
-It has 25 percent of the portfolio invested in Japan, and also owns Hong Kong-listed Chinese firms such as China Mobile.
+Aberdeen's largest equity holding in Asia is Samsung Electronics (005930.KS).
+It has 25 percent of the portfolio invested in Japan, and also owns Hong Kong-listed Chinese firms such as China Mobile (0941.HK).

 The money manager has been bullish on India for a long time, comprising a steady 10 percent of its portfolio for the past 10 years.
 That stance has paid off this year.